TGV Duplex

 The TGV Duplex is a French high-speed train of the TGV family, manufactured by Alstom, and operated by the French national railway company SNCF.
-It is unique among TGV trains in that it features bi-level carriages.
-The Duplex inaugurated the third generation of TGV trainsets.
-It was specially designed to increase capacity on high-speed lines with saturated traffic.
-With two seating levels and a seating capacity of 508 passengers, the Duplex increases the passenger capacity.
+They were the first TGV trainsets to use bi-level passenger carriages with a seating capacity of 508 passengers, increasing capacity on busy high-speed lines.
 While the TGV Duplex started as a small component of the TGV fleet, it has become one of the system's workhorses.

+A total of 160 Duplex trainsets were built: the original order of 89 first constructed in 1995, an additional 19 Réseau Duplex trainsets created as an extension of the TGV POS project in 2006, and 52 second-generation Dasye trainsets were first delivered in 2007 with revised traction motors and safety systems.

+The Duplex design was further refined into the third generation Euroduplex.

 Purpose

 The LGV Sud-Est from Paris to Lyon is the busiest high-speed line in France.
 After its opening in 1981 it rapidly reached capacity.
 Several options were available to increase capacity.
 The separation between trains was reduced to three minutes on some TGV lines, but the increasingly complex signalling systems, and high-performance brakes (to reduce braking distance) required, limited this option.
 Another option is to widen the train but is generally not practicable due to loading gauge restrictions.
 Running two trainsets coupled together in multiple-unit (MU) configuration provides extra capacity, but required very long station platforms.
 Given length and width restrictions, the remaining option is to adopt a bi-level configuration, with seating on two levels, adding 45% more passenger capacity.
 TGV Duplex sets are often run with a single deck Réseau set or another Duplex set.